sa-ne/openshift4-vmware-upi/README.md

 ## Creating Ignition Configs

 After you download the installer we need to create our ignition configs using the `openshift-install` command.
 Create a file called `install-config.yaml` similar to the one show below.
-This example shows 3 masters and 3 worker nodes.
-For UPI installations the worker node count is actually ignored.
-Technically it should be set to 0, but doing this would cause the master nodes to be marked schedulable, which would require a modification to the installation manifests.
-Setting the worker nodes to a value > 0 saves us from doing this step.
+This example shows 3 masters and 0 worker nodes.
+Since this is a UPI installation, we will 'manually' add worker nodes to the cluster.

 ```yaml
 apiVersion: v1